What Causes Damp in Houses?

 It can also be down to the fact the ground level around the house has been raised from the addition of a path or driveway.

-Penetrating damp may look relatively harmless to the untrained eye but can, in fact, prove to be very damaging to both the inside and outside of the property.
+Penetrating damp may look relatively harmless to the untrained eye but can, in fact, prove to be very damaging to both the inside and outside of the house.

-It is mainly caused by water penetrating through the walls from the outside of the property.
+Penetrating damp is caused by water penetrating through the walls from the outside of the property.
 An example of this could be from damaged rainwater goods.

 Penetrating damp can occur within the walls of the home – this type of damp issue has horizontal movement whereas rising damp has a vertical movement.